Forward-UIUC-2023M/lorenzo-bujalil-openalex-award-data-integration/README.md

 ## Setup

-List the steps needed to install your module's dependencies:
+Steps needed to install module's dependencies:

-1. Include what version of Python (e.g. 3.8.12) and what version of pip (e.g. 21.3.1) you used when running your module.
-If you do not specify these, other users may run into several problems when trying to install dependencies!
+Prerequisites: Python 3.9.6 | pip 21.2.4

+1. Ensure your system is setup and using the above prerequisites.

 2. Include a requirements.txt containing all of the python dependencies needed at your project's root (see this [link](https://stackoverflow.com/questions/31684375/automatically-create-requirements-txt) for instructions on how to create a requirements.txt).
 If you used a python virtual environment, use `pip freeze -l > requirements.txt` to generate your requirements.txt file.
 Make sure to include the below line somewhere in this section to tell users how to use your requirements.txt.
 ```